Online Matching Frameworks under Stochastic Rewards, Product Ranking, and Unknown Patience: Algorithms for Online Matching with Stochastic Edges

 \subsubsection{Algorithm and analysis based on exponential-sized LP.}

-We now show how to use the LP~\eqref{lp:prophet} to design a $\kappa/2$-competitive online algorithm, given a feasible LP solution $\ssx_v(\pi)$ which is at least $\kappa\cdot\OPTP$, for some $\kappa\le1$.
+We now show how to use the LP~\eqref{lp:prophet} to design a $\kappa/2$-competitive online algorithm, given a feasible LP solution $\ssx_v(\pi)$ which is at least $\kappa\cdot\OPTP(G)$, for some $\kappa\le1$.
 For each vertex $u\in U$, let $\ssw_u=\sum_{v\in V}w_{uv}\sum_{\pi\in\cP}p_{uv}(\pi)\ssx_v(\pi)$ denote the expected reward of matching $u$ according to the assignment $\ssx$.
-Notice that the objective value of the given solution is $\sum_{u\in U} \ssw_{u}$, which is at least $\kappa\cdot\OPTP$.
-Using this notation, our algorithm is given in Algorithm~\ref{alg:prophet}.
-By LP constraint~\eqref{eq:prophetlp-polnum}, we have $\sum_{\pi\in\cP} \ssx_v(\pi)/q_v = 1$, so the probability distribution over policies defined in Algorithm~\ref{alg:prophet} is proper.
+Notice that the objective value of the given solution is $\sum_{u\in U} \ssw_{u}$, which is at least $\kappa\cdot\OPTP(G)$.
+Using this notation, our algorithm is given in \Cref{alg:prophet}.
+By LP constraint~\eqref{eq:prophetlp-polnum}, we have $\sum_{\pi\in\cP} \ssx_v(\pi)/q_v = 1$, so the probability distribution over policies defined in \Cref{alg:prophet} is proper.
 We also note that since at most polynomially many variables $\ssx_v(\pi)$ will be nonzero, this distribution has polynomial-sized support and can be sampled from in polynomial time.
+The algorithm itself is fairly simple, selecting a policy $\pi$ at random with probability proportional to LP solution $x^{*}_{v}(\pi)$ upon the arrival of a vertex $v_{t}$ of type $v$.
+Then, policy $\pi$ is followed in order to attempt to match the online vertex, but with two quirks: first, we skip probing any edge $(\pi_{i},v_{t})$ for which the weight of the edge is too small (specifically, if $w_{\pi_{i},v} < \ssw_{\pi_{i}}/2$), and second, if $\pi$ tells us to probe an edge $(\pi_{i},v_{t})$ for which offline vertex $\pi_{i}$ is unavailable, we "simulate" the probing instead, terminating with no reward if the simulated probe is successful.
+This simulation technique was used in \citet{brubach2017attenuate} and is also used by our star graph algorithm in \Cref{sec:arbpatience}.

-\begin{theorem} Under general edge weights and known arrival distributions, Algorithm~\ref{alg:prophet} is $\kappa/2$-competitive for the online bipartite matching with patience problem, assuming we are given a solution to LP~\eqref{lp:prophet} with objective value at least $\kappa\cdot\OPTP$. \end{theorem}
+\begin{theorem} Under general edge weights and known arrival distributions, \Cref{alg:prophet} is $\kappa/2$-competitive for the online bipartite matching with patience problem, assuming we are given a solution to LP~\eqref{lp:prophet} with objective value at least $\kappa\cdot\OPTP(G)$. \end{theorem}

-The proof of \Cref{thm:prophethalf} is deferred to Appendix~\ref{sec:deferred_proofs}.
-When we can solve the LP~\eqref{lp:prophet} exactly, $\kappa=1$.
-An immediate consequence of Theorem~\ref{thm:prophethalf} is that if all patiences are either deterministic or stochastic with constant hazard rate, then we have a $1/2$-competitive polynomial-time algorithm for online bipartite matching with patience.
-For general stochastic patiences, $\kappa=1/2$ and Theorem~\ref{thm:prophethalf} implies an $1/4$-competitive algorithm.
+The proof of \Cref{thm:prophethalf} is deferred to \Cref{sec:deferred_proofs}.
+In the case of deterministic, known patience, the algorithm of~\citet{purohit2019hiring} can be used as the black box star graph algorithms to allow verifying~\eqref{eq:prophetdualmax}, and thus solving LP~\eqref{lp:prophet} exactly.
+In this case, $\kappa=1$ in \Cref{thm:prophethalf}, and we have a $1/2$-competitive algorithm for online matching with patience, under prophet arrivals and arbitrary edge weights.
+In \Cref{sec:stargraphs}, we extend the classical online stochastic matching problem to consider stochastic patience, and give star graph algorithms with constant factor approximation guarantees, allowing us to apply \Cref{thm:prophethalf} to these settings as well.